-Sizing recommendations are currently not available for: VM instances created using App Engine Flexible Environment, Cloud Dataflow, or Kubernetes Engine; VM instances with ephemeral disks, extended memory, GPUs, or TPUs; or VM instances that contain the Skylake CPU platform.
+Sizing recommendations are currently not available for: VM instances created using App Engine Flexible Environment, Cloud Dataflow, or Google Kubernetes Engine; VM instances with ephemeral disks, extended memory, GPUs, or TPUs; or VM instances that contain the Skylake CPU platform.

 In rare cases, you might see an error message when applying a recommendation.
 For example, a recommended machine type might be too small for the number of attached disks, it might not meet the resource requirements of your images or licenses, or it might not be available in a particular zone.

 The sizing recommendation algorithm is suited to workloads that follow weekly patterns, workloads that grow or shrink over weeks of time, workloads that persistently underutilize their resources, or workloads that are persistently throttled by insufficient resources.
 In such cases, 8 days of historical data is enough to predict how a change in the size of the machine can improve resource utilization.

 The sizing recommendation algorithm is less suited to workloads that spike less frequently (for example, monthly spikes) because 8 days of data is not enough to capture or predict the processing fluctuations.